yetisoftworks/MeshyDB.SDK-docs/docs/intro/getting_started_csharp.rst

 Anonymous users are great for associating data to people or devices without having them go through any type of user registration.

-The example below shows registering an anonymous user.
+The example below shows verifying a username is available and registering an anonymous user if the username does not exist.

 .. tabs::